MartinDeanMoriarty/themoderator/README.md

 ## Warning
 Use it at your own risk!
-<br>In theory the llm can not do any real harm since it just is not able to use real server commands or write code.
+<br>In theory the llm can not do any real harm since it is not able to use server commands or write code.
 <br>But our future oppressors may prove me wrong, so please be careful.

 ## Features